IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 <br>Pic.
 1.1 View the Orders list.

 The list displays the following columns:
+* VIN - Vehicle identification number;
+* Car - information about the car;
 * Client  –  customer data;
-* Car - information about the car
 * Price – the total price of the car;
 * Add date – the date the order was added;